How to Calculate Overtime Pay Under the FLSA

-The Fair Labor Standards Act (“FLSA”) requires that overtime pay be paid at a rate of not less than one and one-half times an employee’s regular rate of pay after 40 hours of work in a workweek.
-There is some confusion, however, as to how this apparently simple formula should be calculated under the wage and hour laws.
+The Fair Labor Standards Act (“FLSA”) as enforced by the US Department of Labor requires that overtime pay be paid at a rate of not less than one and one-half times an employee’s regular hourly wage rate of pay after 40 hours of work in a workweek.
+There is some confusion, however, as to how this apparently simple formula should be calculated under the wage and hour laws and how it relates to key labor laws.

 The Regular Rate of Pay